 - Your doctor has advised you to stop

-The First Wash — Wash the Junk Away!
+The First Wash — Clearing the Junk Away!

 The first wash of your tattoo is almost as an unpleasant feeling as getting the tattoo itself, but it’s necessary.
 The film wrap your artist places over the tattoo creates a bacteria-free environment, but only while the area remains covered.